willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 ##Strategy

-Our strategy for building the neighborhood greenway is to start with the simplest infrastructure that achieves our design goals (known in the tech world as a "minimal viable product").
-We will then monitor the success of the neighborhood greenways and evolve and improve the design as needed.
+Our strategy for building the Neighborhood Greenways is to start with the simplest infrastructure that achieves our design goals (known in the tech world as a "minimal viable product").
+We will then monitor the success of the Neighborhood Greenways and evolve and improve the design as needed.

 In our case, the minimal viable product is a network of neighborhood roads that feel safe for